bordoray/facebook-insight/README.md

 ![Preview](https://user-images.githubusercontent.com/26103833/182764358-2f4a8800-647e-44e2-8be0-7502d4613af6.png)

+## One shot use (client side, planisphere only)
 ### How to open
 - Download fb_api/index.php
-- Put it on a web server
+- Put it on a server
 - Visualize on browser related to web server

 ### How to use